AnshulAwasthi21/ml_modelling_mlops/iris_model/README.md

 ## IRIS Model

-###### This repo demonstrates the creation of a small ml model trained on the famour iris dataset.
+###### This repo demonstrates the creation of a small ml model trained on the famous iris dataset.
 The model is servered with Flask API.